Agriculture in Brazil: Sugarcane

+From 2003 to 2011, the area of cultivated sugarcane increased from less than 5 million hectares to over 10.5 million hectares.

 In 2019, sugar was the 9th most important product on the Brazilian export basket (2% of exports, at a value of U $4.6 billion).
+Biomass also was responsible for 8.8% of electric energy generation for the country in 2021.

+Jair Bolsonaro, the Brazilian President, issued a decree in November 2019 that lifted a 2009 decree, banning sugarcane farming in the Amazon rainforest and Pantanal.
+Increased sugarcane production associated with this decree has piqued concerns in researchers about environmental degradation.
+Current laws in Brazil following this decree require that 35% of native vegetation be conserved in Pantanal, and 80% in the Amazon.
+Sugarcane cultivation under this decree can lead to direct deforestation through forests being cleared for new sugarcane plantations, as well as through indirect changes in the land use.
+Soybeans are another prevalent crop in these regions, and as sugarcane plantations take over soybean fields, indirect deforestation occurs through forest clearing for soybean cultivation.
+Harvesting methods in these areas also involve burning which contributes to increased CO2 emissions.
+Mato Grosso is a key state, as this decree takes effect, since it has access to the Amazon, Pantanal and Cerrado.
+Increased sugarcane production, as with soybean production previously, has been shown to result in a significant surge in land values in this region.

 Tobacco

 Brazil is the world's second largest tobacco producer, and the largest exporter since 1993, with about 1.7 billion dollars of turnover.
 The largest export region is Rio Grande do Sul.
 The Southern region accounts for 95% of external production.
 It exports 60 to 70% of output.

 Beans

 Brazil was the world's largest producer of beans, accounting for 16.3% of the total, 18.7 million tons in 2005, according to FAO.
 Historically most beans came from small producers.
 Yield in some cases exceeded three thousand kilos per ha.

 Bean acreage decreased from 1984 to 2004 by 25%, while output increased by 16%.
 It is cultivated throughout the country and harvests come year round.

 Brazil imports 100 thousand tons of beans per year.

 Since 2006, Paraná has been leading the production of beans in Brazil.
 Brazil is the 3rd largest producer of beans in the world, with an annual harvest of around 3 million tons, 11% of world production.
 In 2018, the South Region was the main bean producer with 26.4% of the total, followed by the Midwest (25.4%), Southeast Region (25.1%), Northeast (20.6%) and North (2.5%).
 The State of Paraná leads the ranking of the main national producers with 18.9% of the total produced.